cloudmesh/cloudmesh-mpi/doc/chapters/mpi.md

 > MPI.Comm_Self.Spawn
 > ```

 will create a child process that can communicate with the parent.
-In the spawn example, the manager broadcasts an array to the worker.
+In the spawn code example, the manager broadcasts an array to the worker.

 In this example, we have two python programs, the first one being the manager and the second being the worker.